Vaileasys/pz-wiki_parser/docs/scripts/core/file_loading.md

 ### [`write_file(content: list, rel_path, root_path, suppress)`](https://github.com/Vaileasys/pz-wiki_parser/blob/main/scripts/core/file_loading.py#L323)

-_Writes content to a file, creating directories as needed._
+Writes content to a file, creating directories as needed.

+:param list content: A list of strings to write to the file.
+:param str rel_path: The relative path where the file will be saved.
+If no file extension is given, the path is treated as a directory.
+:param str root_path: The root path where the rel_path will be appended. {language_code} will be formatted to current language code.
+:return: The directory the file is saved to.

 ### [`load_file(rel_path, root_path)`](https://github.com/Vaileasys/pz-wiki_parser/blob/main/scripts/core/file_loading.py#L350)

-_Load a text file and return its lines as a list._
+Load a text file and return its lines as a list.

 <ins>**Args:**</ins>
   - **rel_path (str)**: